amsaid1989/tweet-textarea-react/README.md

 }
 ```

-The `TweetTextarea` component supports all attributes that are supported by the `div` element, except for `contentEditable` which is required for the component to work.
-If you try to pass `contentEditable` to the component, then your React app will probably not compile if you are using `TypeScript`, or your attribute will be overridden if you are using `JavaScript`.
+The `TweetTextarea` component supports all attributes that are supported by the `div` element, except for `contentEditable`, `onBeforeInput`, `onPaste`, and `onInput` which are required for the component to work.
+If you try to pass any of these attributes to the component, then your React app will probably not compile if you are using `TypeScript`, or your attribute will be overridden if you are using `JavaScript`.

 The component comes with two sets of default styles applied.
 The first defines what the textarea itself looks like.
 This can be overridden by passing a custom class when using the component.